kb10241024/CLASSIFIER_MODELS/README.md

-# Text Classifiers
+# Image Classifiers
-This is a beginner friendly repo for those who want to use DL techniques in Natural Language Processing for text classification.</br>
-It uses **Tensorflow 2.0** framework for implementing deep learning models, with handy datasets.</br>
+This is a beginner friendly repo for those who want to use DL techniques in Computer Vision, which uses **Tensorflow 2.0** framework for implementing deep learning models, with handy datasets.</br>

 ## Getting Started